SafiyaJan/Checkers/README.md

 # Checkers

 Hello!
 I have developed a classic game of Checkers in Python.
-You can play either with a friend and or with the computer (just an fyi - good luck winning the one player version :P )
+You can play either with a friend and or with the computer :)

 ## Running the game
 - Clone the repository on your local machine